Leaving money to a disabled person in a will trust

 Why trusts for disabled people are important

 A trust is a formal legal arrangement.
 A group of people, known as trustees, look after and when necessary spend the money you have left your child according to your wishes.

-Some families leave money to a brother or sister on the understanding that they will look after their disabled sibling.
-But if the sibling dies, gets divorced or has large debts, they may lose control of the money they were informally holding.
-All of this can be avoided by forward planning and including a trust in your will.
+Some families leave money to a brother or sister outright on the understanding that they will to look after their disabled sibling.
+But if the sibling dies, gets divorced or has large debts, they may lose control of the money.
+You can avoid this by including a trust in your will.

 Depending on the size of your estate and the type of trust you use, there may be tax implications.
 You should discuss this with your solicitor.

 Choosing your trustees